Xemar5/aseprite-prefabs/README.md

 2. Opening another file with a plugin requires user permission.
 It is suggested to set the toggle to trust the plugin for better user experience
 3. All changes made in a prefab layer will be overwritten when you update the corresponding prefab (some other actions will also trigger the prefab instance to be refreshed, overwritting all changes)
 4. Layers of prefab instances are always merged down in the main project
-5. You can place each prefab tab nex to the main project to see both at the same time, but prefab instances do not automatically change whenever you make a change in the original prefab, you need to swich back to the main project tab for changes to take effect.
-This is because updating all instances on every change would slow down the editor
+5. ~~You can place each prefab tab next to the main project to see both at the same time, but prefab instances do not automatically change whenever you make a change in the original prefab, you need to swich back to the main project tab for changes to take effect.
+This is because updating all instances on every change would slow down the editor~~ Prefab instances correctly update as soon as the prefab is changed starting from version 0.2